CrowdStrike/falcon-scripts/powershell/migrate/README.md

 ## Auto-Discovery of Falcon Cloud Region

-The scripts support auto-discovery of the Falcon cloud region.
+The script supports auto-discovery of the Falcon cloud region.
 If the `[New|Old]FalconCloud` parameter is not set, the script will attempt to auto-discover the cloud region.
 If you want to set the cloud region manually, or if your region does not support auto-discovery, you can set the `[New|Old]FalconCloud` parameter.

 > [!IMPORTANT]
 > Auto-discovery is only available for [us-1, us-2, eu-1] regions.